o3de/o3de.org/content/docs/user-guide/features/editor/viewport/reset-transform.md

 ---
-description: ' Reset the transform properties for entities in Amazon Lumberyard. '
+description: ' Reset the transform properties for entities in Open 3D Engine. '
 title: Resetting the Transform
 ---
 # Resetting the Transform {#reset-transform}